-The MTX-IND performs a set of telecom services (TS) according to GSM standard phase 2+, ETSI and ITU-T. The services and functions of the MTX-IND are implemented by issuing customized applications embedded on the device, by AT commands issued internally or over the RS232 serial interface.
+The MTX-65ULP performs a set of telecom services (TS) according to GSM standard phase 2+, ETSI and ITU-T. The services and functions of the MTX-65ULP are implemented by issuing customized applications embedded on the device, or by AT commands issued internally, or over the RS232 serial interface.